-- To advise Council regarding the identification of budget issues - Provide Council a recommendation regarding the city manager's recommended budget for content under the purview of their board or commission. - (d) Operational Issues
+- To advise Council regarding the identification of budget request - Provide Council a recommendation regarding the City Manager's recommended budget for content under the purview of their board or commission. - (d) Operational Issues

-Board and commissions may serve as advisory bodies to staff regarding operational issues upon request by staff.
+Upon request by staff, boards and commissions may serve as advisory bodies to staff regarding operational issues.